-We need to build broader accountability for strong sustainability by design and develop a clear understanding of the true impacts of phenomena similar to environmental, social, and corporate governance (ESG) that, if well deployed and governed, can potentially facilitate and contribute to genuine regenerative socioeconomic transformations.
+With strong sustainability by design and accountability as the goal, the UN SDGs form a universally recognized benchmark for transparency, reporting, and a measure of impact.
+SDG scores can be mapped to environmental, social, and corporate governance goals, and if well deployed and governed, can potentially facilitate and contribute to genuine regenerative socioeconomic transformations.

-Effectively tackling the multiplying challenges of the climate crisis requires through profound and robust socioeconomic transformations decreasing global material and energy flows, while exceeding neither environmental nor social limits as described, for example, in the doughnut model (Raworth, 2018).
+Effectively tackling the multiplying challenges posed by the climate crisis requires profound and robust socioeconomic transformations, decreasing global material and energy flows, while exceeding neither environmental nor social limits as described, for example, in the doughnut model (Raworth, 2018).
 Targeted robust and transformative systemic level changes can provide powerful and even game-changing contributions to the necessary transformations.
-To have real benefit, however, changes need to achieve buyin and leverage the power of key players, such as the 'Carbon Majors' that are currently the source of more than 72% of the global GHG emissions.13
+To have real benefit, however, changes need to achieve buyin and leverage the power of key players, such as the "Carbon Majors" that are currently the source of more than 72% of the global GHG emissions (Climate Accountability Institute).

-The likelihood of genuinely transformational alterations can be significantly enhanced by building on business models that enable preservation of the planet and improve outcomes through truly sustainable and also regenerative activities.
+The likelihood of genuinely transformational alterations can be significantly enhanced by building on business models that enable preservation of the planet and improve outcomes through truly sustainable and regenerative activities.
 Such business models must enable the owners and operators to reallocate stranded assets, frequently overcoming trillions in US dollars in market value, through truly regenerative activities.

-The pathway to transformation requires the definition of goals that will serve to measure results, and indicators that measure progress towards these goals.
+The pathway to transformation requires the definition of goals that will serve to measure results and indicators that measure progress towards these goals.
 The ability to communicate these results in new and meaningful ways provides transparency and new accountability.

 There is a growing awareness and popularity of ESG-related financial activities, products, (hedge) funds, advisors, ratings, and other related investment services that are important users of sustainability-related metrics and indicators along with the underlying complex models and simulations.
 However, there is still some confusion and lack of consistency about what the ratings are actually measuring.
-The investment funds often focus on the investors' risks by gauging how well an organization is addressing climate risks from the perspective of organizational sustainability (how likely the company is to survive or thrive14).
+The investment funds often focus on the investors' risks by gauging how well an organization is addressing climate risks from the perspective of organizational sustainability (how likely the company is to survive or thrive)9 (Engler, 2022).
 These pay less attention to whether the company is positively or negatively impacting environmental and social ecosystems.
-For example, MSCI's ESG ratings "aim to measure a company's management of financially relevant ESG risks and opportunities" using "a rules-based methodology to identify industry leaders and laggards according to their exposure to ESG risks and how well they manage those risks relative to peers."15 While this is valuable information for investors, it doesn't answer the larger questions of overall impact of the company and their commitment to ESG innovation and progress.
+For example, MSCI's ESG ratings "aim to measure a company's management of financially relevant ESG risks and opportunities" using "a rules-based methodology to identify industry leaders and laggards according to their exposure to ESG risks and how well they manage those risks relative to peers."
+While this is valuable information for investors, it doesn't answer the larger questions of overall impact of the company and their commitment to ESG innovation and progress.